Linkages to Learning

 Fees and Payments

-Mental health services are offered on a sliding scale basis for those without insurance access; students with Medicaid receive mental health services free of charge as Medicaid is billed directly for services.
-All other Linkages to Learning services are offered free of charge, however parent contributions, when possible, are accepted to support programming.
+Mental health services are offered free of charge; students with Medicaid receive them at no cost, as Medicaid is billed directly for services.
+All other Linkages to Learning services are offered free of charge.

 FAQ's